-In addition, the department finished retrofitting five of the seven state-owned toll bridges; it plans to complete retrofitting the sixth toll bridge during 2005.
+In addition, the department finished retrofitting five of the seven state-owned toll bridges; it plans to complete retrofitting the sixth toll bridge in late 2005.
 The department also made progress on the seventh toll bridge, the San Francisco-Oakland Bay Bridge (Bay Bridge).
-As of June 30, 2003, the department had awarded 16 of the 24 contracts needed for the Bay Bridge's retrofitting, and the construction related to 10 of these contracts was completed.
-Of the eight remaining contracts, four are under development and design and four are in the bidding process.
-Although the department began construction on the Bay Bridge in 1994 and planned to finish in late 2004, it currently estimates that work would not be complete until 2009.
+As of June 30, 2004, the department had awarded 17 of the 24 contracts needed for the Bay Bridge's retrofitting, and the construction related to 11 of these contracts was completed.
+Of the seven remaining contracts, four are under development and design and three are in the bidding process.
+Although the department began construction on the Bay Bridge in 1994 and planned to finish in late 2004, it estimated in its Toll Bridge Seismic Safety Retrofit Program Report dated August 2004 that work will not be complete until 2011.

-As of June 30, 2003, the department had recorded approximately \$1.87 billion in expenditures for retrofit projects funded with the Seismic Retrofit Bond Act of 1996 (Bond Act) proceeds.
+As of June 30, 2004, the department had recorded approximately \$1.93 billion in expenditures for retrofit projects funded with the Seismic Retrofit Bond Act of 1996 (Bond Act) proceeds.
 Appendix B shows the breakdown of these expenditures.

-We reviewed a sample of 40 expenditures totaling more than \$200 million that the department charged to seismic retrofit projects during fiscal year 2002-03.
-We found that the expenditures met the intended purpose of the program.
+We reviewed a sample of 40 expenditures totaling more than \$18 million that the department charged to seismic retrofit projects during fiscal year 2003-04.
+We found that the expenditures met the program's intended purpose.
 We also found that the expenditures were charged to projects that were eligible for funding with Bond Act proceeds.